 HubSpot Sales Blog

-Hubspot has been a powerhouse in digital marketing for years.
+Hubspot has been a powerhouse in inside sales and digital marketing for years.
 Their blog covers a far wider audience.
 If you’d like to read up about things that future CEOs need to know or see elevator pitch examples – it’s all there.

 It is an amazing blog for all things marketing, so encourage your inside sales professionals to keep up with it.

 Speaking of elevator pitches, here are 6 examples from Hubspot’s blog that could make your next pitch even better.

 RingDNA’s blog is primarily focused on inside sales.
-If you’re new to the game, it might be a good idea to explore their blog in-depth.
+If your sales teams are new to the game, it might be a good idea to explore their blog in-depth.

 Earlier in this post, we spoke about the role of human touch in sales.
 If you’d like to dive into RingDNA’s blog, here’s a great article on when to apply that human touch and when to automate.